antleaf/journal_comparison_service_data_collection/FOAA_Framework.md

 **Requirement:** Required

 **Validation:** Percentage as a number with two decimal places.
 A period (dot) should be used as the decimal separator.
+If the rejection rate is unknown, please enter 0.00

 **Guidance:** Desk rejection rate for reporting period (year)